google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 For more information about how to create your own plugin, check out our [Plugin Handbook](https://github.com/GoogleChrome/lighthouse/blob/master/docs/plugins.md) in the Lighthouse GitHub repo.

+## Integrate Lighthouse {: #integrate }
+If you are a company or an individual who is integrating Lighthouse as part of the products / services you're offering, first things first - we're so excited you are!
+We want as many people as possible to use Lighthouse, and this [Guidelines and Brand Assets for Integrating Lighthouse](https://docs.google.com/document/d/e/2PACX-1vRWKW9RiB3suYt1KqgBJhwLnvV-AiFne8iAudADtwK-LWLNParYsFts92InHNtB_BV5x-xtSVcnTO2n/pub) is meant to make it straightforward for you to show that Lighthouse is under the hood while protecting our brand.

 ## Contribute to Lighthouse {: #contribute }